pato/patOS/REPORT.md

 output from `Debug::cprintf` goes to the serial output.
 This makes it much easier to debug because debug output goes to the serial and program output goes to the VGA driver.

+## Challenges Encountered

+I encountered many challenges while working on my problem.
+Starting with the fact that I vastly underestimated the amount of work and time required to accomplish what I wanted to do.
+I was expecting to work around 20-30 hours, and ended up working for more than 60 hours.
+Granted, I really find what I was working on interesting so it was easy for me to spend the time, but I should have planned and estimated better.

+Some of the harder technical problems I ran into dealt with creating dynamic layouts for the window manager.
+I struggled with coming up with the mathematical equations to model the window positions and sizes, and then with how to efficiently store and use them.
+Eventually I solved it using the `Layout***` to store them by window number.

+Another hard technical problem I encountered was how to deal with focus.
+I had underestimated how nuanced a lot of the scenarios were, and it was tricky to come up with ways to trade focus and grant it without deadlocking the system.

+Most of my other issues dealt with things I hadn't considered when I thought of the project such as writing good keyboard drivers, finding efficient ways to debug code, and coming up with ways of testing my code.